-Canadian Certified Pedorthists consult with patients based on referrals from physicians, nurse practitioners, and other healthcare providers.
+Canadian Certified Pedorthists consult with patients based on referrals from physicians, nurse practitioners, and other healthcare providers where insurance coverage is needed.
 The goal of every Canadian Certified Pedorthist is to help patients achieve and maintain proper foot care and lower limb health, and live healthy, active lives.